 Challenge number Detail of challenge 1 The significant majority of children enter the school with starting points well below expected levels coupled with poor language and communication skills.
-26% of reception pupils are on the SEND register and of these 5% are PP. 2 Learning difficulties: 2.1 Many of the disadvantaged pupils are on the SEND register and require intensive support and interventions both internal and external.
-Percentage of Pupil Premium pupils who are also learners with SEND.
-Y1-30% Y2-32% Y3-50% Y4-33% Y5-17% Y6-18% 2.2 Many of the disadvantaged pupils have joined from previous schools and increasingly from different countries and often have little or no English language combined with gaps in knowledge and understanding.
-2021-2022 - 26/62 = 42% of new starters were eligible for PP and of those 4 15% were new to country.

-2.3 Many of the disadvantaged pupils have gaps in basic skills in reading, writing and maths.
+16% of reception pupils are on the SEND register and of these 1% are on the PP register.
+2 Learning difficulties: 2.1 Many of the disadvantaged pupils are on the SEND register and require intensive support and interventions both internal and external.
+Percentage of PP learners with SEND.
+Y1-38% of which 6 pupils have SEND Y2-30% of which 5 pupils have SEND Y3-30% of which 11 pupils have SEND Y4-28% of which 7 pupils have SEND Y5-30% of which 7 pupils have SEND Y6-26% of which 9 pupils have SEND 2.2 Many of the disadvantaged pupils have joined from previous schools and increasingly from different countries and often have little or no English language combined with gaps in knowledge and understanding.
+2022-2023 - 19/41 = 46% of new starters were new to country and of those 5 pupils (26%) were eligible for pupil premium.
+2.3 Many of the disadvantaged pupils have gaps in basic skills in reading, writing and maths some of which is contributed to double lockdowns during COVID.
 3 Some of our disadvantaged pupils have low attendance.
 This contributes to lower than expected academic progress.
-(46/181 = 25% disadvantaged pupils were Persistent Absentees in 2021-2022.
+(44/105 = 41% disadvantaged pupils were Persistent Absentees in 2022-2023.
 4 Parental support for their children's learning can be challenging for all parents.
 Some parents are often unable to support their children's learning at home for a range of reasons, including lack of knowledge of the expectations of the curriculum, lack of strategies and ideas to support at home and for some parents, high levels of EAL in the family.
 Financial restrictions often mean families struggle to fully participate in school life.
 Social and emotional wellbeing is important not only to our children's welfare but has a direct impact on their learning.